Sejo Sexon: Humanitarian work

 In 1994 and later, Sexon had worked as a project manager for the Umbrella Grant humanitarian organization.
 They organized more than 80 benefit concerts across in Bosnia and Herzegovina, Croatia, Denmark, Germany, and Slovenia to raise awareness about refugees of Bosnian War.
 In 2001, Sejo Sexon and his fellow band members from Zabranjeno pušenje took a part in a social responsibility project in which they organized music workshops for children and youth who were victims of land mines.
 The winter workshops were held in Kranjska Gora, Slovenia, while the summer workshops were held in Rovinj, Croatia.
 Project was supported by embassies of the Canada, Norway and the U.S. in Zagreb.

 Personal life

-Sexon was born in Sarajevo, SR Bosnia and Herzegovina, SFR Yugoslavia (present-day Bosnia and Herzegovina) where he finished elementary school and the Second Sarajevo Gymnasium.
-At the time, he wanted to become a psychiatrist, which entailed first graduating medicine before starting psychiatry specialization studies.
-He thus enrolled at the University of Sarajevo's Faculty of Medicine, which he put on the back burner after starting to make a living through the band.
-He never completed his medical studies.

-In 2003, Sejo Sexon married Saša Midžor, a Croatian photographer.
-Together, they have two children: Vito (b.
+In 2003, Sejo Sexon married Croatian photographer Saša Midžor.
+They have two children together: Vito (b.
 2004) and Nora (b.
 2010).
-Also, he has a daughter Tesa (b.
-1999) from the first marriage and she lives in Sarajevo.
+He has a daughter named Tesa, who lives in Sarajevo, from his first marriage.

 Sexon has been writing short stories and columns for the Croatian daily newspaper Glas Slavonije for more than 15 years.
 Sejo Sexon earned his bachelor's degree in history from the University of Zagreb in 2009.
 The dissertation title is "The conflict between youth subcultures and Yugoslav official policy in 1980s".